rikosintie/Kali-mac/README.md

 The reason for the 51.7G SWAP partition is that I couldn't get suspend to work and to use hibernation Kali recommends 1.5x of RAM.
 I have 16GB on this MacBook so I needed a minimum of 48GB.

 ## Installed software

 This is just the initial software that I install on any Debian or Ubuntu disto.
 Obviously, the software list will grow over time.

+I wrote a guide on using Ubuntu for network engineering.
+It has more detailed information on each of these tools.
+If you are new to Linux and the terminal I recommend you grab a copy.
+There are a lot of hard earned tips in it.
+You can download it [here](https://github.com/rikosintie/Documents/blob/master/Ubuntu-For-Network-Engineers-05303022.pdf):

 * tlp power management
   * sudo apt install tlp